Dorset Council employs 70 full-time equivalent staff, at various sites throughout the Dorset municipality.

 Council's Works & Infrastructure Team is located at depots situated in Scottsdale, Bridport and Derby.
 Click here to view the municipal area.

-Dorset Council also employs cleaners and caretakers for our public amenities and halls, and has a Contractor for the Bridport Seaside Caravan Park.
+Dorset Council also employs cleaners and caretakers for our public amenities and halls, and the Bridport Seaside Caravan Park.

 Leadership - We lead by example through our behaviours and approach to work.
 We are a proactive advocate for the community, and engage with the community in determining and driving a vision for Dorset